AlzyWelzy/turtle-racing/README.md

 ## How to Use

-1. Clone or download the repository
+1. Clone the repository:
+- Via HTTPS: `git clone https://github.com/AlzyWelzy/turtle-racing.git`
+- Via SSH: `git clone git@github.com:AlzyWelzy/turtle-racing.git`
+2. Navigate to the cloned directory: `cd turtle-racing`
-2. Run the `main.py` file
+3. Run the `main.py` file: `python main.py`
-3. Enter the number of racers when prompted
+4. Enter the number of racers when prompted
-4. Watch the race!
+5. Watch the race!

 ## Requirements

 This game requires Python 3 and the `turtle` module.

+## License

+This project is licensed under the AGPL license.
+See the `LICENSE` file for more information.

 ## How to Contribute